Qingquan-Li/cis395-sqlite-labs/lab03.md

 This query is to perform a `LEFT OUTER JOIN` and will include all branches, regardless of whether they have corresponding staff members.
 `ON` versus `WHERE`: the `ON` clause is used to specify how the tables are to be joined - that is, the condition that relates the two tables.
 The `WHERE` clause, on the other hand, is used to filter the results after the join has been performed.

+Disambiguate Column Names: Whenever you have the same column name in multiple tables (e.g., same column names `branchNo`, `address`, `city`, `state` in both table `Branch` and table `Staff`) that are part of your query, you must disambiguate them by using either the full table name or an alias.

+Good Practices: Use Aliases for Clarity: In complex queries, especially those involving multiple tables, it's a good practice to use table aliases and prefix your column names with these aliases.
+It makes your queries more readable and clear.

 branchNo | address | city | state | fName | lName | position
 ---------|---------|------|-------|-------|-------|---------
 B006|1471 Jerrold Ave|Philadelphia|PA|||